-The basic principle of epidemiological safety in hospitals, laboratories and dissectors is to ensure proper air circulation.
-The design rules for such systems are very precise and provide appropriate standards.
+The basic principle of epidemiological safety in hospitals, laboratories and mortuaries is to ensure proper air circulation.
+The principles of designing such systems are very precise and ensure appropriate standards.

-However, there may be a failure in every system and that’s where the development of technology gives us new possibilities to monitor and supervise potential problems that may pose a threat to human safety.
+However, in any system a failure can occur.
+The development of technology provides hospitals with new ways of detecting potential problems that may pose a threat to human safety.

-The key issue in ensuring air cleanliness is maintaining an appropriate pressure difference prevailing in adjacent rooms.
-This ensures that the airflow caused e.g. by opening the door will take place from a room with higher pressure (room with a higher cleanliness class) to a room with lower pressure (room with a lower cleanliness class), thereby preventing the flow of dirty air into the room higher purity class.
-In some rooms, however, air must not be allowed to flow outside.
-The rooms in which adequate airflow is provided are:
+The key issue in ensuring air purity is to maintain an appropriate pressure difference in the adjacent rooms.
+This ensures that the air flow caused by e.g. opening the door will push the air from a room with higher pressure (room with a higher cleanliness class) to a room with lower pressure (room with a lower cleanliness class), thus preventing the flow of dirty air into the room.

 - interventional radiology laboratories,